Navigable Waterways of England and Wales

 We are constantly adding new information, videos and images

-One of the biggest and time consuming jobs is adding 'Polylines' to waterway maps.
+One of the biggest and time consuming jobs was adding 'Polylines' to waterway maps.
 These are lines that follow the course of the waterway and zoom in and out with the map.

 As the map is zoomed in, other details will show.
 Locks, Tunnels, Aqueducts, Winding Holes etc. Labels for most of these will show with greater zooming in.